 The Australia – New Zealand Closer Economic Relations Trade Agreement (known as ANZCERTA or the CER Agreement) is one of the most comprehensive bilateral free trade agreements in existence.
 It covers substantially all trans-Tasman trade in goods, including agricultural products, and was the first to include free trade in services.

 The Agreement's central provision is the creation of a World Trade Organization (WTO)-consistent Free Trade Area encompassing Australia and New Zealand.
-Since ANZCERTA entered into force in 1983, the two way trade in goods between the two countries has expanded at an average annual growth rate of eight per cent.

 Key interests and benefits

 - All tariffs and quantitative import or export restrictions on trade in goods originating in the Free Trade Area are prohibited under ANZCERTA.

 - Contains measures to minimise market distortions in trade in goods, including through domestic industry assistance and export subsidies and incentives.

 - The harmonisation of Trans-Tasman food standards through the Australia New Zealand Food Authority (ANZFA) Agreement of 1995 means lower compliance costs for industry, fewer regulatory barriers, and more consumer choice.